Britain's Dixons Carphone posts 34% profit jump as online sales help

-LONDON (Reuters) - Dixons Carphone posted a 34% rise in annual profit on Wednesday and said it would resume paying dividends after strong online sales helped the British electricals retailer offset store closures during the COVID-19 pandemic.
+LONDON, June 30 (Reuters) - Dixons Carphone (DC.L) posted a 34% rise in annual profit on Wednesday and said it would resume paying dividends after strong online sales helped the British electricals retailer offset store closures during the COVID-19 pandemic.

 The group, which trades as Currys PC World and Carphone Warehouse in the UK, reported an adjusted pretax profit of 156 million pounds ($216 million) for the year to May 1.